CiscoDevNet/msx-developer-guides/02-msx-platform-sdk/05-manage-microservice.md

 ### Create Device
 #### Description
 Device management is a central part of some MSX Services.
-After calling this API, user should be able to see a device associated with a given tenant and a given service pack in the tenant centric workspace of MSX.
-Device can display things like description, status, model, version as well as a history of all the changes applied to the device.
+After calling this API, user should be able to see a device associated with a given tenant and a given service pack in the tenant-centric workspace of MSX.
+Devices can display things like description, status, model, version, and a history of all the changes applied to the device.
-A device can have live monitoring data (using MSX's monitoring capabilities) and it can be associated with one or more site.
+A device can have live monitoring data (using MSX's monitoring capabilities) and it can be associated with one or more sites.

 #### API
 POST /manage/api/v8/devices

 #### Prerequisites
 When specifying a model in the payload, ensure the device model is a device model recognized by MSX.
 To verify that the device model of your choosing exists, see Device Models section.
-You can add a model if its not already present in MSX.
+You can add a model if it is not already present in MSX.

 #### Inputs
 The following is a sample payload for creating a device.
 ```javascript